Design the Moon Uniform!

 DESIGNERS WANTED to create the ultimate uniform for The Revolution's primary custodian, Jennifer Moon.
 If your design is chosen, Jennifer Moon will wear your uniform as her everyday outfit for a year or longer!
 Will you be the one to fashion the look of The Revolution?

 "Do not think that one has to be sad in order to be militant"

 This is a typical Jennifer Moon outfit: jeans, T-shirt, fanny pack, watch, tennis shoes.
 I generally like casual form-fitting clothes that encourages action.
 Comfort is a must.
-I jump horses as a hobby, hence the horse T-shirt.

 On occasion, I have been known to wear something like this.
 I like notable accessories.
 A fanny pack or utility belt is necessary to ensure hands-free.